 Yes, although they are rarely applied by the interested parties.
-An option is a party's referral to a justice of the peace prior to the filing of a lawsuit for the latter's intervention in order to try and obtain a settlement (articles 209-214 of GCCP).
+An option is a party's referral to a justice of the peace, prior to the filing of a lawsuit, for the latter's intervention in order to try and obtain a settlement (articles 209-214 of GCCP).
 Another option is a settlement between litigants until the issuance of a final decision and provided the substantive law requirements (see below) for the same are met; such settlement may or may not be certified by the court, as per the litigants' choice (article 214A of GCCP).
-Another alternative introduced in 2012 and titled "judicial intervention" is actually an extension of the old justice of the peace intervention and it provides for a permanent mechanism set up in each court of the first instance, where nominated judges may assist the parties in dispute to reach a settlement, if the same ask for it at any time before or after lis pendens (article 214B of GCCP).
-Additionally, the court may propose to litigants recourse to mediation and, if accepted by them, the hearing of the case is adjourned for three to six months (article 214C of GCCP in force as from 1.1.2016, as amended by Law 4640/2019; see under question 8.1).
+Another alternative introduced in 2012 and titled "judicial intervention" is in fact an extension of the above-mentioned justice of the peace intervention and provides for a permanent mechanism to be set up in each first instance and appellate court, where nominated judges may assist the parties in dispute to reach a settlement, if the same ask for it at any time before or after lis pendens (article 214B of GCCP).
+Additionally, the court may propose that litigants have recourse to mediation and, if accepted by them, the hearing of the case is adjourned for three to six months; this falls within the general duty of the court to encourage the extra-judicial settlement of the dispute brought before it at any stage of the proceedings, by any means, such as by mediation (articles 214C and 116A of GCCP in force as from 1.1.2016, as amended by Law 4640/2019; see question 8.1 below).

-On substance, the out-of-court settlement is characterised as a typical civil contract where the parties need: a) to conform to bonos mores or public policy/order in general; b) to be capable of entering into contracts; and c) to be legitimately represented (in cases of companies by their legal representatives, and in case of minors by their parents or the person who has the power to represent them).
-Special permission needs to be granted by the court in cases where a minor waives any claims by settling them.
-6.7 Can Government authorities concerned with health and social security matters claim from any damages awarded or settlements paid to the claimant without admission of liability reimbursement of treatment costs, unemployment benefits or other costs paid by the authorities to the claimant in respect of the injury allegedly caused by the product.
+On substance, the out-of-court settlement is characterised as a typical civil contract where the parties need: a) to conform to bonos mores or public policy/order in general; b) to be capable of entering into contracts; and c) to be legitimately represented (in the case of companies, by their legal representatives; and in the case of minors, by their parents or the person who has the power to represent them).
+Special permission needs to be granted by the court in cases where a minor waives any claims by settling them (article 797 of GCCP and articles 1526 and 1624 of GCC).
+6.7 Can Government authorities concerned with health and social security matters claim from any damages awarded or settlements paid to the claimant without admission of liability reimbursement of treatment costs, unemployment benefits or other costs paid by the authorities to the claimant in respect of the injury allegedly caused by the product?
 If so, who has responsibility for the repayment of such sums?

-Yes, they can initiate proceedings against the claimant for recovery, but only in a case where the claimant received the amount of damages awarded or settlement paid by committing fraud against the state.
+Yes, they can initiate proceedings against the claimant for recovery, but only in the case that the claimant received the amount of damages awarded or settlement paid by committing fraud against the state.